-VFA Reporting Timetrames & Conort Types Students who first enrolled in the college in the fall of a given year (fall 2021) and their ONE YEAR COHORT progress by the end of one year.
-Data for two cohort types are reported: Main Cohort First Time in College Students who first enrolled in the college in the fall of a given year (fall 2020) and their Two Year Cohort progress and outcomes by the end of two years.
-Data for three cohort types are TWO TEAR COHORT reported: Main Cohort Credential Seeking First Time in College Six Year Cohort Students who first enrolled in the college in the fall of progress and outcomes by the end of six years.
-Data f reported: • Main Cohort • Credential Seeking or three cohort types are Main Cohort All students who entered the institution for the first til and are enrolled in credit or developmental education Full-time and part-time enrollment Degree- and non-degree seeking students Transfer and first-time in college students ime post high school completion CREDENTIAL SEEKING Students in the Main Cohort who, based on course-ta pursuing a credential by earning at least 12 semester the end of their second year. - FIRST TIME IN COLLEGE (FTIC) Students in the Main Cohort who are degree- or certif postsecondary experience, and attended your college IPEDS Student Right to Know).
+One Year Cohort Students who first enrolled in the college in the fall of a given year (fall 2022) and theirprogress by the end of one year.
+Data for two cohort types are reported:• Main Cohort• First Time in College Two Year Cohort Students who first enrolled in the college in the fall of a given year (fall 2021) and their progress and outcomes by the end of two years.
+Data for three cohort type are reported: Main Cohort • Credential Seeking • First Time in College Six Year Cohort Students who first enrolled in the college in the fall of a given year (fall 2017) and their progress and outcomes by the end of six years.
+Data for three cohort types are reported: • Main Cohort • Credential Seeking • First Time in College Main Cohort All students who entered the institution for the first time post high school completion and are enrolled in credit or developmental education classes in the fall term.
+Includes: Full-time and part-time enrollment Degree- and non-degree seeking students Transfer and first-time in college students Credential Seeking Students in the Main Cohort who, based on course-taking behavior, are identified as pursuing a credential by earning at least 12 semester credit hours (or the equivalent) by the end of their second year.
+First Time in College (FTIC) Students in the Main Cohort who are degree- or certificate-seeking, had no prior postsecondary experience, and attended your college for the first time (as defined for IPEDS Student Right to Know).
 Includes full-time and part-time enrollment